A Geordie Dictionary

 Barney: Barnard Castle

 Beck: Used only in south Durham, Yorkshire and Cumbria.
 A Viking word for a stream.

 Black and White: A Newcastle United football club supporter (See also Toon Army)

 Boggle: A ghost or spectre.

 Bonny: Beautiful - from the French Bon

-Boro/The Boro: Middesbrough Fooball Club or Middlesbrough itsef.
-Note Middlesbrough is not spelt Middlesborough
+Boro/The Boro: Middesbrough Fooball Club or Middlesbrough itself.
+Note Middlesbrough is not actually spelled Middlesborough.

 Bourn: A stream (Burn) actually an Anglo-Saxon word, but now most commonly associated with Scotland.
 Used in Northumberland and the northern part of County Durham

 Bullet: A sweet - a word of French origin.

 Burr: The name given to the strange Northumbrian pronounciation of the R sound